On the wave turbulence theory for a stochastic KdV type equation: Non-singular, pairing graph estimates

 After rewriting the phases $\vartheta(l_0-1)$, $\vartheta(l_1-1)$ as in \eqref{Propo:CrossingGraphs:E2}, and $\mathfrak{X}_{l_1}$, $\mathfrak{X}_{l_0}$ as in \eqref{eq:crossingraph9:2}-\eqref{eq:crossingraph9}, we will move to Step 2 of the proof.

 {\bf Step 2: Using the strategy of Proposition \ref{lemma:BasicGEstimate1} to estimate the graph.}

 Now, we follow the strategy of Proposition \ref{lemma:BasicGEstimate1} by splitting the set $\{0,1,\cdots,n\}$ into smaller sets.
-One of which is the set of time slice indices $0\le l<n$ such that $\mathrm{deg}(v_{l+1})=0$, excluding $l_0-1$.
+One of which is the set of time slice indices $1\le l\le n$ such that $v_{l+1}$ is of degree zero excluding $l_{0}-1$.
 We denote this set by $I''$.
-The other set then contains all of time slice indices $0\le l<n$ such that $\mathrm{deg}(v_{l+1})=1$.
+The other set then contains all of time slice indices $0\le l<n$ such that $\mathrm{deg}(v_{l+1})=1$ and $n$.
 We denote this set by $I'$.
-We obtain, following the same lines of computations as \eqref{eq:Aestimate1}-\eqref{eq:Aestimate2}
+We obtain, following the same lines of computations as \eqref{eq:Aestimate1}